Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 03:59 You could try to at least do a side project that tries to make money or something.

-04:04 But if you just wanna try out FastAPI, for instance, just build something with FastAPI.
+04:03 But if you just want to try out FastAPI, for instance, just build something with FastAPI.

-04:15 I've had so many times in my career where I've had something that I tinkered with just as a toy that suddenly like I could use.
+04:14 I've had so many times in my career where I've had something that I tinkered with just as a toy that suddenly, like, I could use.

-04:25 I can go ahead and do that for a project or I've done a flask app on the side.
+04:25 I can go ahead and do that for a project or, you know, I've done a flask app on the side.

-04:32 So if I need a flask app at work, it's gonna be pretty easy, things like that.
+04:32 So if I need a flask app at work, it's going to be pretty easy.

 04:36 Tink, playing with toy projects.